Skip to main content

 In this section we see the generalization of a familiar theorem, Green’s Theorem.
 Just as before we are interested in an equality that allows us to go between the integral on a closed curve to the double integral of a surface.
 Some important definitions to know before proceeding are: simple closed curve, divergence, flux, curl, and normal vector.
 Knowing how to calculate the determinant of 2x2 and 3x3 matrices will also help deepen your understanding of divergence and curl.

-4: Integration in Vector Fields is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+4: Integration in Vector Fields is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by LibreTexts.

 • Was this article helpful?